COC APPROVAL PROCESS FOR COUNCIL SCIENCE AND ADMINISTRATIVE SUBCOMMITTEES

 The role of the science subcommittee is to provide a venue where specific science content areas can be addressed within AHA.
-Originally, science subcommittees were to be approved by SACC and the original five to six were approved in this manner.
-However, it appears that over the years, this practice did not occur and many councils created other science subcommittees.
+Originally, science subcommittees were to be approved by SACC and the original 5-6 were approved in this manner.
+However, it appears that over the years, this practice did not occur and many Councils created other science subcommittees.

 - Councils desiring to create subcommittees will submit a proposal to COC.
 The proposal will need to address the criteria listed below.
 These criteria were just recently identified and agreed upon by COC as essential criteria for a Science Subcommittee.

-- Can address issues that cat be adequately addressed within the current subcommittee structure.
+- Can address issues which can’t be adequately addressed within the current subcommittee structure

-- Represents a subspecialty group determined to be important to the council to grow their membership.
+- Represents a subspecialty group determined to be important to the Council in order to grow their membership

-- There are identifiable implications/consequences if the AHA did not have this subcommittee.
+- There are identifiable implications/ consequences if AHA did not have this subcommittee

 - Sessions and conference planning that are not adequately covered in the current structure.